babafemi99/hash-project/README.md

 # USAGE

-* Make sure you have [golang](https://go.dev/dl/) installed on your system, check by typing `go --version` in your terminal
+* Make sure you have [golang](https://go.dev/dl/) installed on your system, check by typing `go version` in your terminal

 * Clone repository to local machine